Rinascere0/Pokemon_Battle_Env/README.md

 (new branch online)Built server and client for online gaming, compatible with current modes

 【ToFix】\
-foe pivot still display when fainted
+✔foe pivot still display when fainted

 2025.6.5